Efficient Market Hypothesis vs. Random Walk vs. Reality In Stocks

 • How to find great companies

-If you’re going to choose two stocks to buy, one company’s losing money, but the stock chart looks great, and another company is making a lot of money and expanding rapidly, and the stock chart looks great; which one are you going to choose?
+If you choose two stocks to buy, one company is losing money, but the stock chart looks great, and another company is making a lot of money and expanding rapidly, and the stock chart looks great, which one will you choose?

 That’s why you need to understand fundamental analysis.